tivrfoa/tivrfoa.github.io/_posts/2022-01-10-log4shell-learnings.md

 Of course this should be done with caution, because you might be breaking your dependencies.

-You can explicit declare the dependency in your `pom.xml`, eg:
+You can also explicit declare the dependency in your `pom.xml`, eg:

 ```xml
 <!-- https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-core -->